KenNewcomb/MC-Integration/README.md

 Example
 -------

-Let's approximate the integral of x<sup>3</sup>-4 from 0 to 2 using 500 points. (the exact value is -4).
+Let's approximate the integral of x<sup>3</sup>-4 from 0 to 2 using 500 points (the exact value is -4).

 	python3 mc-integration.py x**3-4 0 2 500